SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/05-Stash.md

 While that's running, you'll need to get a setup key from Globus in order to setup the Globus Connect Personal software.

-*   First login to [OSG Connect](http://www.osgconnect.net) at www.osgconnect.net using your OSG Connect username and password
+*   First login to [OSG Connect](http://www.osgconnect.net) using your OSG Connect username and password
 *   Next go to this [page](https://portal.osgconnect.net/xfer/ManageEndpoints#)
 *   Click on the add Globus Connect Personal link
 *   Enter a name for your endpoint on the page (remember this!)